cikeron/opencc/README.md

 # opencc
-Example in HTML/Javascript to use opendata and leaflet-OSM.
+Example in not elegant HTML/Javascript, to use opendata and leaflet-OSM.
 Based in DB of OpenData Cáceres (http://opendata.caceres.es).